 3. The Co-Sleeping Method

 You may make your baby sleep on the same bed as you, and as and when your baby wakes up, you soothe him back to sleep.

-This method involves you to lift your baby up when he starts crying, however, without doing anything stimulating that may disrupt his sleep (like giggling, talking etc.) and once he stops crying, you may settle him back into the crib.
+This method involves you to lift your baby up when he starts crying, but without doing anything stimulating that may disrupt his sleep (like giggling, talking etc.).
+Once he stops crying, you may settle him back into the crib.

 5. The No-Cry Solution